AI and Data Talk Series

 University of Michigan, Dept. of Electrical Engineering and Computer Science, USA

-Extending Traditional Robust Control Methods for V&V of Nontraditional Controllers
+Extending Traditional Robust Control Methods for V&V

 Dr. James Anderson